 LONG BEACH, Calif.
-(KABC) -- A reward is being offered to find the person responsible for leaving a severely abused dog found abandoned in a Long Beach trash bin is recovering after successfully undergoing surgery.
+(KABC) -- A severely abused dog found abandoned in a Long Beach trash bin is recovering after successfully undergoing surgery.

-Her rescuers call her Chloe and said her condition is "guarded."
-She's come a long way compared to when the terrier-maltese-poodle mix was found in a tied-up trash bag.
-That bag was inside a dumpster northeast of downtown last Saturday.
+The terrier-maltese-poodle mix, which rescuers named Chloe, was found in a tied-up trash bag.
+That bag was discovered inside a dumpster northeast of downtown earlier this month.

-Rescuers and private donors also put up a reward of more than $15,000 to go toward anyone with information that leads to the arrest of the person or persons responsible for Chloe's abuse.
+Rescuers and private donors have put up a reward of more than $15,000 to go toward anyone with information that leads to the arrest of the person or persons responsible for Chloe's abuse.

 If you would like to donate, you may do so by using PayPal for the account email@example.com.